Ninka-Rex/Stellar/README.md

 - Built in torrent search engine (compatable with qBittorrent plugins)
 - Download queues with a scheduler (pick days and times)
 - Speed limiter
-- Categories with custom save folders, drag to reorder
+- Categories with custom save folders
 - Available in 77 languages

 ## How to Install 📦